Ashwin Batish: Teaching

 Currently, Ashwin is teaching tabla at the University of California, Santa Cruz.
-"The tabla is a big focus, but the class features several other Indian percussive instruments, including the dholak, the mridagam and manjeera."
+"The tabla is a big focus, but the class features several other Indian percussive instruments, including the dholak, the mridangam and Manjira."
+Watch a featured video of Ashwin performing with his class at the UCSC Recital Hall.
 He also teaches Indian music courses at his own music school in Santa Cruz, California called the Batish Institute of Indian Music and Fine Arts.
 Ashwin publishes an online educational magazine called RagaNet, which gives lessons on instruments, history of Indian music and other articles on Indian musical instruments.
 Since his father's death in 2006, "Ashwin has devoted himself to publishing his father’s compositions–approximately 3000 on the Hindustani music system and 2500 on the Carnatic system–with the goal of making them fully available online.
 Shiv Dayal Batish composed many "Raga Lakshan Geet" introductory songs on North Indian ragas with both English and Sanskrit lyrics.
 Ashwin intends to publish these in an easily accessible text and audio format."